OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/customize-precompile.md

 Now we can build the nitro by following [this](https://docs.arbitrum.io/node-running/how-tos/build-nitro-locally) docs.
 (Note if you have already built the docker image, you still need run last step to build again)
 Run nitro following this [guide](https://docs.arbitrum.io/node-running/how-tos/running-a-full-node#putting-it-all-together).

-When it is ready, we can call our new `ArbSys.sol`
+When it is ready, we can call our new `ArbSys.sol`.

 #### Use curl to make call directly